EBISPOT/ontology_editor_training/wine_ontology_exercises.md

 # Wine ontology exercises

 * Write DL queries for:
-   * wines that are made from Nebiollo grapes
+   * wines that are made from Nebbiolo verietal grapes
    * wines from Piedmont